-Fresno Rotary brings together its membership of over 300 members of the Fresno and San Joaquin area’s leading business, professional, and community leaders each Monday for lunch, to listen and learn about key issues affecting our community.
-Our speakers address the most current and important issues and its impact on the local, statewide, national and global level, that engage motivate, inspire, and interest our members.
+The Rotary Club of Fresno brings together its membership of over 240+ members of the surrounding Fresno and Central Valley’s leading business, professional, and community leaders each Monday for lunch, to listen and learn about key issues affecting our community.
+Our speakers address the most current and important issues and its impact on the local, statewide, national and global level, that engage, motivate, inspire, and interest our members.
 Great speakers should fulfill our members yet leave our members with more questions and wanting more.

 Great speakers inform, educate, and entertain.
-Fresno Rotary has hosted a diverse and distinctive array of landmark speakers including California Governor Arnold Schwarzenegger, Oklahoma Senator Rick Brinkley, California State Controller John Chiang, Congressmen: Devin Nunes, Jim Costa, and George Radanovich, Fresno Mayors: Alan Autry and Ashley Swearingen, and many others.
+Fresno Rotary has hosted a diverse and distinctive array of landmark speakers including California Governor Arnold Schwarzenegger, Oklahoma Senator Rick Brinkley, California State Controller John Chiang, Congressmen: Anrea Borgeas, Devin Nunes, Jim Costa, Jim Patterson, and George Radanovich, Fresno Mayors: Alan Autry, Lee Brand, Jerry Dyer, Ashley Swearingen, Author Victor Davis Hanson and many others.

-We suggest that you understand the Fresno Rotary audience and review the information below before submitting your proposal.
+We suggest that you understand the Rotary Club of Fresno audience and review the information below before submitting your proposal.

 Who is the Fresno Rotary audience?